 If the Group loses control over a subsidiary, it derecognises the related assets (including goodwill), liabilities, non-controlling interest and other components of equity while any resultant gain or loss is recognised in profit or loss.
 Any investment retained is recognised at fair value.

-4. Summary of significant accounting policies
+4. Summary of material accounting policy information

 Foreign currency translation